InfiniteFlightAirportEditing/Airports/README.md

 * Add airport ATC frequencies (please see websites such as airnav.com for this).<br>

 **DON'T**<br>
-* Add runway markings with taxiway lines (this includes runway numbers, blastpad arrows, etc.).<br>
+* Add runway markings or text/numbers with taxiway lines (this includes runway numbers, blastpad arrows, etc.).<br>
 * Create jet bridges using the taxiway tool.<br>
 * Forget to include a boundary.<br>
 * Make up an airport - it **HAS** to be a real airport.<br>